yuvalturg/ai-virtual-agent/backend/README.md

 # Backend

-FastAPI backend for the AI Virtual Agent Kickstart project.
+FastAPI backend for the AI Virtual Agent Quickstart project.
 For complete setup instructions, see the [Contributing Guide](../CONTRIBUTING.md).

 ## Quick API Access